MarcoDiFrancesco/LittleProjects/Notes/Security.md

 - **SHA-1** collision attacks reported
 - **SHA-256** it's secure for now

+A main application of hash functions is IDEA, that is the hash value of a program that is stored in a protected enviroment (for example CD-ROM) and it's used to check if a program has not been modified.
+To check if a program has been modified we need to recompute the hash and check if it's equal.

+A main **con** of the hash functions is the birthday paradox in which given a set of `n` random chosen people will have an exponential probability in having the same birthday:
+- 50% reached with 23 people
+- 99.9% reached with 70 people

+The only way to mitigate this attack is to create a large enough output hash so that the birthday attack becomes computationally infeasible.

 **Salting** is a technique used to store password where in the (random) password is appended to a string and the password is hashed with that string.

 **Single sign on (SSO)** is allows users to access multiple apps throgh a single authentication act.
 Good factors are usability, because only one password needs to be rememberd, secure because the tokens needs to be complex, usabile because you can get shared sessions.
 The cons is the security, because only one password need to be compromised.